Alfresco/docs-alfresco/search-enterprise/latest/install/index.md

 See the [Supported platforms]({% link content-services/latest/admin/admin-console.md %}) for more.

-## Install using JAR files

-Use this information to install the Elasticsearch Connector on the same machine as Alfresco Content Services using JAR files.

-### Configuring the Search Enterprise subsystem in Alfresco Repository
+## Configure Subsystem in Repository

 You must first activate and configure the Search Services subsystem in Content Services by using either the `TOMCAT_HOME>/shared/classes/alfresco-global.properties` file or the [Repository Admin Web Console]({% link content-services/latest/admin/admin-console.md %}).